Runnin' Down a Dream

 In 1979, after their legal dispute was settled, the Heartbreakers released their third album Damn the Torpedoes through MCA's Backstreet label which included "Don't Do Me Like That" (No.10 U.S., the group's first Top Ten single) and "Refugee" (No.15 U.S.), their U.S. breakthrough singles, the album rapidly went platinum.
 Tom Petty and The Heartbreakers had arrived.

 Petty has become rock royalty, writing and playing with Stevie Nicks, Bob Dylan, Johnny Cash and others, and became a member of the Traveling Wilburys, with Bob Dylan, George Harrison, Roy Orbison, and Jeff Lynne.

 Petty has released critically acclaimed solo albums, the first of which was 1989's Full Moon Fever which included his signature tune, "Free Fallin'" as well as "I Won't Back Down", (later covered by Johnny Cash), and "Runnin' Down a Dream".

-On September 21, 2006, Tom Petty and the Heartbreakers received the keys to the city of Gainesville, Florida, where he and his band mates either lived or grew up all those years ago.
+On 21 September 2006, Tom Petty and the Heartbreakers received the keys to the city of Gainesville, Florida, the place where he and his band mates either lived or grew up all those years ago.